Join our Management Committee

 FBi Radio is based on Gadigal land, in Redfern/Waterloo – an area of cultural significance, and a site of strength and resistance for many First Nations communities.
 FBi Radio acknowledges its position as a beneficiary of the ongoing settler-colonial project, and is firmly committed to anti-racism in policy and practice, striving toward equity across all levels of the organisation.
 As the leadership body of the organisation, FBi is committed to ensuring the Management Committee is reflective of the communities we serve.

-As such, FBi strongly encourages applications from First Nations peoples, and people of all ethnicities, genders, orientations and abilities.
+As such, FBi strongly encourages applications from First Nations peoples, people with disability and people of all ethnicities, genders and orientations.

 How to Apply and Key Dates